openvinotoolkit/model_server/docs/mediapipe_conversion.md

 ```
 We will find that in using bazel `mediapipe_simple_subgraph` function another `pbtxt` file was registered as a graph.
 Since in that file there is no inference calculator we need to repeat the procedure until we find all inference calculators used directly or indirectly using subgraphs.

-After performing those steps we have a list of pbtxt files with inference nodes that need adjustements.
+After performing those steps we have a list of pbtxt files with inference nodes that need adjustments.

 ### 2. Replacement of inference calculators in graph and subgraphs

-We start with basic replacement of inference calculator in graph and subraphs if needed.
+We start with basic replacement of inference calculator in graph and subgraphs if needed.
 Existing configuration could look like:
 ```
 node {
   calculator: "HandLandmarkModelLoader"